A Discretization-Accurate Stopping Criterion for Iterative Solvers for Finite Element Approximation: Discretization error estimator using an equilibrated flux

-To guarantee the existence of solution to \eqref{eq:loc-fa}, an element-wise compensation term $c_{\vz}$ is added on the right hand side of the divergence equation in \eqref{eq:loc-fa}.
-Notice that the normal fluxes are kept unchanged so that the final recovered flux can still fulfill the continuity condition of the space in \eqref{eq:space-duality}.
-The $c_{\vz}$ is defined as a constant on this vertex patch $\omz$ enforcing the compatibility condition for \eqref{eq:loc-fa}:
+which implies that \eqref{eq:loc-fa} does not have a solution.
+To guarantee the existence of a solution to \eqref{eq:loc-fa}, an element-wise compensation term $c_{\vz}$ is added on the right hand side of the divergence equation in \eqref{eq:loc-fa}.
+Notice that the normal fluxes are kept unchanged so that the final recovered flux can still fulfill the $\vhdiv$-continuity condition of the space in \eqref{eq:space-duality}.
+The $c_{\vz}$ is defined as a constant on this vertex patch $\omega_{\vz}$ enforcing the compatibility condition for \eqref{eq:loc-fa}:

 which, together with \eqref{eq:est-rz}, yields for an interior vertex $\vz$

 With $c_{\vz}$, the solution to \eqref{eq:loc-fa} exists since the compatibility condition \eqref{eq:loc-compatible} is met (see \cite{Braess06eqres,Cai12eqrobust}).
 We note that if $\uiter$ solves \eqref{eq:pb-pd} exactly, i.e., $\uiter = u_{_\cT}$, then $c_{\vz} = 0$ for an interior vertex by \eqref{eq:loc-c1}, and this is a consequence of the Galerkin orthogonality.